PaddlePaddle/models/fluid/recommendation/ctr/README.md

 ## Train
 The command line options for training can be listed by `python train.py -h`.

-### Train in local mode:
+### Local Train:
 ```bash
 python train.py \
         --train_data_path data/train.txt \
         2>&1 | tee train.log
 ```

-After training pass 1 batch 40000, the testing AUC is `0.807178` and the testing cost is `0.445196`.
+After training pass 1 batch 40000, the testing AUC is `0.801178` and the testing cost is `0.445196`.

+### Distributed Train
-### Run a 2 pserver 2 trainer distribute training on a single machine
+Run a 2 pserver 2 trainer distribute training on a single machine
 ```bash
 # start pserver0
 python train.py \